bevyengine/rfcs/rfcs/cpu-particles.md

  - Particles are difficult/impossible to access from the CPU, depending on the implementation.

-When pipelined rendering lands, it will likely include compute shader passes, upon which a GPU particle system can be built.
+When pipelined rendering lands, it will include compute shader passes, upon which a GPU particle system can be built.
 It may be possible to reuse multiple components from this design to drive compute shaders instead of running them on the CPU.
 In these cases, an alternative storage for particle data will